mkucz95/churn_prediction/README.md

 - Pandas 0.20.3

 ## Motivation
 I am always eager to learn new frameworks and expand my capabilities, so when I heard about the possibility of a project utilized Apache Spark and Hadoop I was already very intrigued.
 Having learned the basics of Apache Spark's PySpark API, there is no better way of displaying machine learning prowess than in a big data context.
-This project evolves around a key business issue that many firms face; *How can we know which customers want to leave, and how can our marketing department target them?*
+This project revolves around a key business issue that many firms face; *How can we know which customers want to leave, and how can our marketing department target them?*
 Business applications are what excites me the most about Data Science.
-Proving that I can glean valuable insights from corporate-sized data sources would prove to me that i can say **Big Data** as more than just a buzz word.
+Proving that I can glean valuable insights from corporate-sized data sources would prove to me that i can say **Big Data** as more than just a buzzword.

 ## Repository